peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal otherValue,
         PeterO.Numbers.EContext ctx);

  Finds the next value that is closer to the other object's value than this object's value.
-Returns a copy of this value with the same sign as the other value if both values are equal.
+Returns a copy of this value with the same sign as the other value if both values are equal.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>otherValue</i>: An arbitrary-precision decimal number that the return value will approach.

  * <i>ctx</i>: An arithmetic context object to control the precision and exponent range of the result.
 The rounding mode from this context is ignored.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).

 <b>Return Value:</b>

 Returns the next value that is closer to the other object' s value than this object's value.
 Signals FlagInvalid and returns NaN if the parameter  <i>ctx</i>
  is null, the precision is 0, or  <i>ctx</i>
  has an unlimited exponent range.

 <a id="op_Addition"></a>
 ### Operator `+`